HoomanMinoosepehr/pod_trans/README.md

 - For transcribing audio files, this application uses Google Cloud Speech API

 ### Summarizing:
-- To summarize the transcribed text, it uses OpenAI API and easily summarizes it.
+- To summarize the transcribed text, it uses OpenAI API, which easily summarizes it.

 ### Docker:
 - The application is Dockerized, so it's really easy to develop or deploy.